 In 1999 I was awarded a large grant by the predecessor of the Arts and Humanities Research Council, the Arts and Humanities Research Board for a three-year project on film versions of the Carmen story.
 This led to a number of academic publications by members of the team (myself, Bruce Babington, Ann Davies and Chris Perriam, as well as spin-offs such as news reports, radio programmes, opera programmes and CD liner notes.

-My major focus for the last decade has been on music and film.
+My major focus since 2000 has been on music and film.
 This followed on from my interest in Carmen adaptations, and led to a major conference in 2006, out of which came two edited collections with Robynn Stilwell.
-I have published a number of articles and book chapters in this field, culminating in a major book on music in contemporary French cinema in 2017, currently being translated into Chinese.
+I have published a number of articles and book chapters in this field, culminating in a book on music in contemporary French cinema in 2017, currently being translated into Chinese.
 My most recent book is a history of the French film musical with French-based scholar Marie Cadalanu.